lombardpress/lombardpress-print/README.md

 ## Installation

-To install the lbp-print cli from soucrce, follow these steps:
+To install the lbp-print cli from source, follow these steps:

 Clone the repo